NoorBayan/Amthal/README.md

 Grounded in the ethos of Open Science, this project makes all its scholarly products transparently available to facilitate verification and extension.
 A manuscript detailing the full theoretical and analytical findings is currently under peer review; a citation will be added upon its publication.

+## Ethical Considerations & Usage Notice

+The data and models in this repository engage with the Qur'an, a text of profound religious and cultural significance to communities worldwide.
+We have developed these resources with a commitment to scholarly accountability and methodological transparency.
+We ask that all users engage with them in a similar spirit.

+We encourage responsible use aligned with ethical, respectful, and culturally sensitive research practices.
+We propose the following principles, drawn from critical data studies and digital humanities, as a guide for users:

+-   **Data as Representation, Not Reality:** This dataset is a *model* of the Qur'an's figurative language, not the text itself.
+It is a form of *capta* (data actively constructed through scholarly judgment), not objective *data*.
+We urge users to avoid computational reductionism and to remember that any analysis of this data is an analysis of one specific, theoretically-grounded representation.

+-   **Contextual and Cultural Sensitivity:** The meanings encoded in this dataset are deeply embedded in historical, theological, and linguistic contexts.
+We caution against making decontextualized or universalist claims.
+Any interpretation should acknowledge the rich exegetical traditions and interpretive communities that surround the Qur'an.

+-   **Reflexivity and Positionality:** As researchers, our own backgrounds and theoretical commitments shape our work.
+We encourage users to reflect on their own positionality and how it influences their analysis and interpretation of these resources.

+The computational models presented here are intended as **analytical tools, not as theological claims**.
+They are designed to reveal structural patterns to facilitate new scholarly questions, not to provide definitive answers or replace traditional hermeneutics.
+We invite users to engage with these resources in a spirit of critical inquiry and intellectual humility.

 ## Dataset Overview: The Amthal Corpus